 Automatically Clear Cache Files in DaVinci Resolve?

-There is no automatic deleting of cache files in DaVinci Resolve.
+There is no automatic clearing of cache files in DaVinci Resolve.
 You will have to go to the menu toolbar and click on “Playback” > “Delete Render Cache” > and then click on “All”.
 This will delete all of your rendered cache files from the current project.

 Or you can manually delete the folder as discussed in the above sections.